Alstin112/Context/README.md

 I would love to learn how to use Mindutry's UI better. if you guys have some tutorial or guides, please share them with my discord: `Alstin112`.

-Some concepts and textures were created with help of @FlinTyX.
+Some concepts and textures were created with help of FlinTyX.
 ## Features

 ### Blocks